 His research interests are: international relations theory (especially constructivist and feminist approaches), norms research, international security, international organizations and interpretivist methods.
 Empirically, he works on questions of the use of force in global politics, the responsibility to protect, international criminal law, drones and targeted killing, international drug control and human trafficking.

-His research has been published in journals such as the International Journal of Human Rights, the International Journal of Political Theory, Global Constitutionalism and Global Society.
-He has also published his work in several edited volumes.
-A substantially revised version of his PhD is forthcoming with Cambridge University Press.
+His research has been published in journals such as the International Journal of Human Rights, the International Journal of Political Theory, Global Constitutionalism, and Global Society.
+He is the author of "The Humansation of Global Politics: International Criminal Law, the Responsibility to Protect, and Drones" (Cambridge University Press, 2022).

 © 2023 European New School of Digital Studies (ENS)